 If you have MyChart, you can choose an appointment at your convenience online.
-We will also be able to send you appointment reminders and easily schedule your second vaccine dose as soon as the first dose is complete.
+We will also be able to send you appointment reminders and automatically schedule your second vaccine dose as soon as the first dose is complete.
 Find out more about setting up a MyChart account here.

-If you do not have access to MyChart, you are welcome to set up an appointment with the Denver Health appointment center at 303-436-4949.
+If you do not have access to MyChart, you can sign up as a guest through the link at DenverHealth.org/CovidVaccine.
+If you are unable to do so online, you are welcome to set up an appointment with the Denver Health vaccine hotline at 303-436-7000.
 Wait times may be long as volume has increased, but we want to help get your appointment scheduled as soon as possible.